Shadow of the Hawk: Home media

 The film was released for the first time on DVD by Sony Pictures Home Entertainment on November 1, 2011.
-It was scheduled to be released on Blu-ray by Mill Creek Entertainment on October 2, 2018 as a double feature alongside Nightwing.
+It was scheduled to be released on Blu-ray by Mill Creek Entertainment on October 2, 2018, as a double feature alongside Nightwing.

 Reception

 Critical response for Shadow of the Hawk has been mostly negative.

 Roger Ebert gave the film two out of four stars, criticizing the film's screenplay, and dialogue.
-Time Out London panned the film, calling it "A tired, TV-style chase movie", and stated that the film's only point of interest was Dan George's performance.
+Time Out London panned the film, calling it "A tired, TV-style chase movie", and stated that the film's only point of interest was Chief Dan George's performance.

 Alternately, Kurt Dahlke of DVD Talk gave the film a more positive review, commending the film's imagery, and special effects, while also noting the occasional "static pacing", and what he called "dueling-eye-closeups".

-The film was the third-highest-grossing English language Canadian film of all-time in Canada with a gross of $1.5 million.
+The film was the third-highest-grossing English language Canadian film of all time in Canada with a gross of $1.5 million.